 To me, this little drawing looks like a forced perspective of a flat surface with the letters AP in the foreground and AS in the background, likely falling out of focus.
-This might line up with the theories of some redditors that the mystery feature is an enhanced version of Google's portrait mode that allows for adjustment to the simulated bokeh (blurring effect).
+This might line up with some theories that the mystery feature is an enhanced version of Google's portrait mode that allows for adjustment to the simulated bokeh (blurring effect).
 At the very least, I think it's still a safe bet that this is linked to depth of field.

 Just for fun, there are a few other potential explanations that come to mind.
 The simplest interpretation might just involve combining the letters, which become ASAP (short for As Soon As Possible).
 I don't recognize much symbolism to that, so I tend to doubt it...
 Unless this is Austin's clever alternative to an outright S.O.S.
 If that's the case, we need something just a little bit more specific.
 Just cough four times and swipe forward on your Google Glass three times, and we'll come right over to break you out of there, buddy!

 Another route is to look for terms related to the fields of photography and optics.
 As much as I'm inclined to presume AP is short for Android Police, it could also stand for Anamorphic Perspective, the science and practice of distorting an image and then viewing it in special circumstances to see the original image (here are some examples designed for cylindrical mirrors).
 Terms for the letters AS were harder to find, at least without digging deeply into mathematics.